 Twitter is a real-time microblogging platform, publicly launched in July 2006.
 Its defining feature is the tight limits on the length of each post – known as a ‘tweet’.
 Initially this stood at 140 characters, though this figure was doubled in most languages to 280 in 2017.
-Rated 11th in the world by the Alexa global website rankings, and #21 in Forbes Top 100 Digital Companies 2018, Twitter is one of the most recognisable names in the contemporary tech and media landscapes.
-It currently boasts 335 actively monthly users, and a market cap of $21.46 billion (October 2018).

 Twitter was developed as a side project of podcasting platform Odeo, by former Google employees, Evan Williams and Biz Stone, engineer Jack Dorsey, and software developer Noah Glass.
 Initially conceived as an SMS-based platform (hence the 140-character limit), Twitter was built using the Ruby on Rails web application framework.
 After internal trialling within Odeo, it was launched to the public a few months later.
-It was known as twttr, until the creators were able to purchase the already-in use Twitter.com a few months after launch.
+The platform was known as twttr, until the creators were able to purchase the already-in use Twitter.com a few months after launch.
 The name, referring to small bursts of inconsequential information or chirps of birds, was considered to perfectly capture the ethos of the new product.